huggingface/hub-docs/README.md

 ### How to contribute to the docs

 Just add/edit the Markdown files, commit them, and create a PR.
-Then the CI bot will build the preview page.
+Then the CI bot will build the preview page and provide a url for you to look at the result!

 For simple edits, you don't need a local build environment.